Important Child Custody Questions Answered

 The Holley factors were then codified in Texas Family Code Section 153.002.
 This code provision states that the best interest of a child will always be the primary consideration of the court when it determines the issues of conservatorship and possession of the child.

 As you can see, there are many different moving parts related to child custody.
 You should not try to manage a custody dispute on your own.
-Get legal counsel by speaking to one of the experienced divorce and child custody attorneys at Conner & Lindamood, P.C.
-Our legal team is comprised of skilled Houston divorce attorneys who can meet with you when you are ready and discuss your legal options and strategies.
+Get legal counsel by speaking to one of the experienced divorce and child custody lawyers at Lindamood & Robinson, P.C.
+Our legal team is comprised of skilled Houston divorce lawyers who can meet with you when you are ready and discuss your legal options and strategies.
 Contact our office to schedule a consultation.